Neves-P/DAISIErobustness/README.md

 DAISIErobustness consists of a pipeline that relies on DAISIE simulations and inference code.
 For an extended description of the pipeline and its usage, see [here](https://github.com/Neves-P/DAISIErobustness/blob/master/doc/pipeline_outline.md).

 # Support/Questions
-For feature requests or bug-reports, please submit and [issue](https://github.com/Neves-P/DAISIErobustness/issues/new).
+For feature requests or bug-reports, please submit an [issue](https://github.com/Neves-P/DAISIErobustness/issues/new).

 For other matters, contact the authors: [@Neves-P](https://github.com/Neves-P), [@joshwlambert](https://github.com/joshwlambert) or [@xieshu95](https://github.com/xieshu95).